-Cost of Living in Dubai
+Cost of Living in Dubai (2015)

-Expect to wheel and deal for your salary.
+Therefore, expect to wheel and deal for your salary.
 There is no minimum wage, so should you land an interview, be prepared to answer the question of how much you expect to be paid.
 Set a bottom limit so that you don’t slip under it.
 Once you've landed that job, the three factors that will determine your quality of living will be: your living expenses, your purchasing power and your lifestyle.
 Without having lived in Dubai, knowing how much of a salary you will need is difficult to determine, but the three most important factors are: transportation, accommodations and food.
 Let’s take a brief look at each one of these.